-- Foundation should be dimensioned as detailed in the Foundation Specifications (see Table 1-2) - Sweep foundation clear of any dirt or debris. - To ensure smooth surface for mount, scrape foundation pads as shown in Figure 1-2. - Studs should extend 6 in. above the ground and are 1.0 Inches in diameter - Apply stick wax to stud threads to ease later connections.
+- Sweep foundation clear of any dirt or debris - To ensure smooth surface for mount, scrape foundation pads as shown in Figure 1-1 - Apply stick wax to stud threads to ease later connections

-Figure 1-2: Scraping Foundation Pads
+Figure 1-1: Scraping Foundation Pads

-1.4 3.5m Assembly & Installation Reference Documents/Drawings
+1.4 3.7 Meter Assembly & Installation Reference Drawings

-This section provides the Kratos document numbers of all the necessary instructions, drawings, and schematics for the assembly of the 3.5m Antenna Reflector.
-As the procedures explained in this manual are performed, be sure to refer to the appropriate drawing.
+This section provides the Kratos document numbers of all the necessary instructions, drawings, and schematics for the assembly of the 3.7m Antenna Reflector.
+As procedures are performed, be sure to refer to the appropriate documents, instructions, and/or drawings.